seungwonlee003/distributed-key-value-store/README.md

 * The core Raft algorithm
 * A set of pluggable interfaces for state machines and persistence
-* A Spring Boot-based RPC layer for multi-node communication
+* A Spring Boot-based RPC layer for inter-node communication
+* A simple in-memory key-value store with HTTP endpoints for PUT, GET, and DELETE operations (as a reference implementation)

 Developers can extend this framework by implementing custom state machines and storage backends to build their own distributed services.